-When a student will be absent, parents or guardians should notify the school office by note or phone before classes start.
+When a student will be absent, parents or guardians should email the Division Receptionist and Dean before noon the day of the absence.
 Homework assignments may be picked up, sent home to the student with a sibling or other designated person, sent through email, or found on Renweb/FACTS.
 Good attendance, including punctuality, is an important component of a strong work ethic.